Enzzza/arduino-clock/README.md

   }
 ```

-In this if block we will check if we recive signal and also to ignore other remote controlers e.g. TV remote controller we will check if signal is in the allowed _IRvalues_
+In this, if block we’ll check if we receive a signal and to ignore other remote controlers e.g. TV remote controller we’ll check if the signal is in the allowed _IRvalues_

 ```C
 bool IRvalues() {